adzguy/ConvertTemp/README.md

 # ConvertTemp
-In this app you able to convert from one temperature unit to another unit.
+In this app you able to convert from one temperature unit to another unit.<br>
 ![Demo](/demo.gif)